Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 The [web hooks section](./doc/webhooks.md) contains more information and webhooks samples for Microsoft Teams, Azure Functions, Slack and more.

+## UI Kubernetes automatic services discovery
+HealthChecks UI supports automatic discovery of k8s services exposing pods that have health checks endpoints.
+This means, you can benefit from it and avoid registering all the endpoints you want to check and let the UI discover them using the k8s api.

+You can get more information [here](./doc/k8s-ui-discovery.md)

 ## Tutorials, demos and walkthroughs on ASP.NET Core HealthChecks

    - [ASP.NET Core HealthChecks and Kubernetes Liveness / Readiness by Carlos Landeras](./doc/kubernetes-liveness.md)